ElitsaDacheva/RockPaperScissorsByElitsa/README.md

 # RockPaperScissorsByElitsa
-this is a simple  game "Rock Paper Scissors"
+This is a simple  game "Rock Paper Scissors"